haskell/containers/docs/map.rst

     Map.fromListWith :: Ord k => (a -> a -> a) -> [(k, a)] -> Map.Map k a
     Map.fromListWith f xs = ...

-:haddock_short:`Data.Map.Strict#fromListWith` allows you to build a map from a list ``xs`` with repeated keys, where ``f`` is used to "combine" (or "choose") values with the same key.
+:haddock_short:`/Data.Map.Strict#fromListWith` allows you to build a map from a list ``xs`` with repeated keys, where ``f`` is used to "combine" (or "choose") values with the same key.